kristhiantiu/restapi-keyvalue/README.md

             npm start
             ```

+### How do I test my instance using a terminal? ###
+Please do the following sequentially:

+    1. Make sure that your api is running (see previous steps).

+    3. Open apikeyvaluenv.postman_environment.json and edit `keyvalueapi_hostname` accordingly

+    4. Run test
+        * terminal
+            ```bash
+            npm test
+            ```

+### How do I test my instance using postman? ###
+Please do the following sequentially:

+    1. Make sure that your api is running (see previous steps).

+    2. Open Postman

+    3. Import apikeyvaluenv.postman_environment.json and edit `keyvalueapi_hostname` accordingly

+    4. Import apikeyvaluetest.postman_collection.json

+    5. Click RUNNER

+    6. Select newly imported collection from step 4

+    7. Click newly imported environment from step 3

+    8. Click Run

 ### Contribution guidelines ###

 * No direct push to major branches (master, develop) - all merge to master must pass through a pull request